Ruby (British band): History

 Scottish singer Lesley Rankine (born April 11, 1965) began her music career as frontwoman for the London garage-psych band The Grizzelders, recording one cassette-only release called Making It Real Gear.
-She then formed the noise band Silverfish, leaving the group after the release of their 1993 LP Organ Fan and then departing for Seattle.
+She then formed the noise rock band Silverfish, leaving the group after the release of their 1993 LP Organ Fan and then departing for Seattle.
 She also appeared on the Toronto-based Monster Voodoo Machine's Suffersystem album recorded in 1994 at Chicago Trax; this album won a Juno Award.

 Rankine had previously worked with producer/multi-instrumentalist Mark Walk on material for industrial group Pigface.
 The two rejoined forces in Seattle and formed Ruby as an electronic project exploring downtempo styles, especially trip hop.
 Ruby released the album Salt Peter in 1995.
 Salt Peter's first single was "Paraffin"; the compilation New Voices Vol. 3 from Rolling Stone had this song as its second track.
 Ruby's best known song, "Tiny Meat", was the album's second single and was the only song by the band to chart in the United States, reaching #22 on the Modern Rock Tracks list.
 This song was also included in the compilation MTV Fresh 2.
 Another single, "Hoops" came out in early 1996.
 The previously unreleased song "This Is" was on the soundtrack to the film The Cable Guy in May 1996.
 The CD single for the song "Paraffin" included a remix called "Harpie Mix" which was also on the soundtrack to the 1997 movie The Beautician and the Beast.